chandrak1ran/hello-world/README.md

 # hello-world
-This is for learning and exploring
+Basically this is for learning and exploring.
 Exploring all the technologies for a full stack developer